Georges Dumézil: Death and legacy

 Dumézil died in Paris from a massive stroke on 11 October 1986.
 He had deliberately refrained from writing a memoir, believing that the legacy of his work should stand on its scholarly merits alone.
-However, shortly before his death, Dumézil made a series of in-depth interviews with his defender Eribon, which were subsequently published in Entretiens avec Georges Dumézil (1987).
+However, shortly before his death, Dumézil gave a series of in-depth interviews with his defender Eribon, which were subsequently published in Entretiens avec Georges Dumézil (1987).
 This book remains the closest Dumézil ever came to writing a memoir.
 Upon his death, Dumézil left a number of unfishined works on Indo-European mythology, some of which were subsequently edited by his friends and published.